AshStanton/content-ops-starter/content/pages/index.md

           type: ImageBlock
           altText: Lightning bolt symbol on red background
           elementId: ''
-          url: /images/icon1.svg
           styles:
             self:
               borderRadius: x-large
       - title: Ad Optimization (Audit + Strategy)
-        subtitle: 500-1,000 (one-time payment)
+        subtitle: '500-1,000 (one-time payment)'
         text: >-
           We will review current ad campaigns on your platforms and identify areas for improvement, run you a competitor analysis to assess competitors' ads and strategies to provide insights and suggest new optimisation strategies.

           Tech Apptitude will then walk you through our findings and guide you on how to implement them.
         image:
-          url: /images/icon2.svg
           altText: Featured icon two
           elementId: ''
           type: ImageBlock